lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 #### Migrating TypeScript experimental decorators to standard decorators

-Standard decorator syntax (using `accessor` on class field decorators) is designed to be compatible with TypeScript's experimental decorator mode.
+Lit decorators have been designed to support standard decorator syntax (using `accessor` on class field decorators) with TypeScript's experimental decorator mode.

 This allows incremental migration off experimental decorators by incrementally adding the `accessor` keyword without a change of behavior.